iluwatar/java-design-patterns/memento/README.md

 ---
-title: "Memento Pattern in Java: Capturing and Restoring Object State"
+title: "Memento Pattern in Java: Preserving Object State for Undo Operations"
+shortTitle: Memento
 description: "Learn how to implement the Memento design pattern in Java to capture and restore object state without violating encapsulation.
 Ideal for undo functionality in applications."
 category: Behavioral
 language: en